geetanjaliapp/geetanjali/README.md

 ## Acknowledgments

-Built on the Bhagavad Geeta, using public domain Sanskrit texts and translations.
+Built with reverence for the Bhagavad Geeta.
+The Sanskrit texts and translations used are in the public domain.
+This project aims to make ancient wisdom accessible while respecting its sacred nature.